Our Top 10 Activity Choices

 Visit the Abbey with its beautifully restored period rooms and fascinating Visitor Experience and learn about its history of tragedy, romance, education, and spirituality.
 Explore the 6-acre Victorian Walled Garden with its delightfully restored garden buildings, formal flower, vegetable and herb gardens.
 Discover woodland and lakeshore walks that will take you on a beautiful journey through a 1,000-acre estate.

 The beautiful neo-Gothic Church is a short walk from the Abbey, nestled nearby is the Mausoleum where Mitchell and Margaret Henry are buried side by side.
 Children will enjoy making a wish at the Giants Ironing stone, playing in the wild play area and meeting the pigs and Connemara ponies.
+All of our guests can take advantage of a very special rate of 20% off all tickets when booking online.
+Use the code StationHouse20 in the “Promo” section of the ticketing page to avail of the offer.
+The promotion is valid from March 4th till October 1st 2022.
 Tickets can be bought here.

 7. CRUISE ALONG KILLARY FJORD